Skills covered in the class

 Electric truck fleet usage may be ideal for delivery services.
 Places like California that have high-occupancy vehicle lanes (HOV lanes), which EVs often qualify for, can meet criteria to help them deliver packages more quickly.
 They’re economical, can be used for routes specifically catered to a model’s operating range, and charging can happen at the fleet site overnight.

-There are pros and cons to early adoption of electric trucks.
-More likely than not, we’re going to start seeing significant improvements in EV technology in the next 10 years.
+There are pros and cons to early adoption of electric trucks—but considering the amount of change that has happened in the last decade, we can expect EV technology to only improve in the coming years.
 That’ll put fleet managers in the best position to add electric pickup trucks to their fleet.
-Not only does the future of electric trucks speak to a more eco-friendly future, but it also has the capabilities for stronger, faster and tougher vehicles.
+Not only does the future of electric trucks speak to a more eco-friendly future, but it also promises stronger, faster, and tougher vehicles.

 Sign up for our newsletter for the latest information about the fleet industry.